lohchanhin/hr-system/server/README.md

 ### Seeding example data

-You can create a script under `scripts/seed.js` to insert initial users or reference data into MongoDB.
-Run it with:
+This repository provides a seeding script under `scripts/seed.js` to insert the default test users into MongoDB.
+Make sure your `.env` file includes a valid `MONGODB_URI` and run it with:

 ```bash
 node scripts/seed.js